Preventative Dental Care

 Sleep apnea appliance therapy is one of the most effective treatment options for patients suffering from obstructive sleep apnea.
 Patients who don’t want to deal with the inconvenience of continuous positive airway pressure (CPAP) therapy may prefer a sleep apnea appliance instead.

 If you snore, have trouble sleeping, or frequently wake up feeling exhausted regardless of how much sleep you get at night, you may suffer from sleep apnea.
-Recent studies have found that individuals with sleep apnea have a higher risk for a number of chronic health conditions, including heart disease, stroke, and Alzheimer’s Disease.
-Don’t wait to address your sleep apnea, schedule an appointment with Dr. Walker to see if you’re a candidate for sleep apnea appliance therapy.
+Recent studies have found that individuals with sleep apnea have a higher risk for several chronic health conditions, including heart disease, stroke, and Alzheimer’s.
+Don’t wait to address your sleep apnea.
+Schedule an appointment with Dr. Walker to see if you’re a candidate for sleep apnea appliance therapy.